 Berlin WelcomeCard: The Official Berlin City Pass

 The Best Way to See Berlin… is Just To GO!

-I’m a huge fan of the DK series of guidebooks.
-They include loads of information, maps and pieces of history.
-And it fit nicely into my travel bag.
 Katy lived in Berlin for 6 months, and wore her copy of Berlin Walks OUT.
-We highly recommend either or both if you are headed to Berlin.
+We highly recommend it if you are headed to Berlin.